----------------------------------

 So if we are to win the argument with the libertarians, we need to take back effective government.
 Friedman was wrong to argue that the cure for market failure is more market.
 However, the cure for weak or corrupted democracy has to be more democracy.
 The only way to redeem public confidence in government as a necessary check on the market is to repair faith in democracy itself.
 It is not difficult to prove that the claim of market efficiency is delusional.
 Reclaiming our democracy will be harder — but it must be done.

 (Gawd, this guy just keeps writing.
-Unable to make a cogent point, he keeps repeating leftist memes like the artificial voice in my supermarket self-checkout.
+Unable to make a coherent point, he keeps repeating leftist memes like the artificial voice in my supermarket self-checkout.
 It's this reflexive, anti-intellectual, Marxist crap that so enraptures the so-called Bright Ones on the Left, endlessly parroted, persistently reintroduced, unfailingly re-implemented, and recycled day after day and year after year despite its patent unworkability that drives me up the wall.

 And why do they do this?
 Because they are convinced that socialism works, it just hasn't been tried with the right people, the right money, the right commitment, and the right agitprop campaign.
 You see, the idea is sound, it's the implementation that has failed.
 This entitles the Left to unlimited do-overs, and we are the ones who must endure the financial and societal devastation they have wrought.